madhi43/Experiment--07-Linear-and-joint-interpolation-of-industrial-manipulator-/README.md

 ### Results:
-    The program for linear and joint interpolation of industrial manipulator is developed  successfully
+The program for linear and joint interpolation of industrial manipulator is developed  successfully.